“Great job, our part looked and worked very well, DIE-TECH’s contribution to this project was flawless.”

 The first Wire EDM machine was purchased in 2002.
 Tooling costs and cycle time were immediately and significantly reduced .
 The newest computer driven machine tools reduce to 8 hours what it used to take a tool & die maker 24 hours to complete.
 We also use 3-D CAD design software — so that electronic models, not drawings or blueprints, are sent to production.
 Products and Services

 Metal Micro-Stampings are the focus of our business, including connectors, terminals, heat sinks, compliant pins, sockets, lids, specialty filters, leadframes, and metal substrates.
-We say, “If it is made of a light-gauge metal and fits certain dimensions, we probably can stamp whatever you have in mind.”
+We say, “If it is made of a light-gauge metal and fits in your hand, we probably can stamp whatever you have in mind.”

 Progressive Dies are used to manufacture metal stampings; we build and maintain progressive dies in-house to ensure the highest quality standards, control costs, and reduce time to market.